Using your Pension Fund to buy Property

 How can you fund it?

-- Transfer existing pensions in to a self administered pension.
+- Transfer previous occupational pensions and existing private pensions into a self administered pension.

-- Personal Contributions are restricted to a percentage of NRE cap €115,000.
+- Personal Contributions are restricted to a percentage of Net Relevant Earnings cap at €115,000.

 - Borrowing (Gearing) Funds – Property can be financed with specialized mortgages capped at 50% Loan to Value.